chrismo/platform-ws-services/README.md

 ##Work Sample

 - Add the necessary functionality in `listener.go` and `notififer.go` to be able to send notifications based on whether a new or resolved incident has been received (*note*: this should be determinable with the calls to Alerter)
-- Implement the Pagerduty (`model_pagerduty.go`) and Slack (`model_slack.go`) notifications by making calls in `notififer.go`, a function `getInfo` has already been provided that extracts the necessary model data from a check
+- Implement the PagerDuty (`model_pagerduty.go`) and Slack (`model_slack.go`) notifications by making calls in `notififer.go`, a function `getInfo` has already been provided that extracts the necessary model data from a check

 ***HINTS:***

 - Currently there's no communication channel created between listener and notifier, that's a good place to start
-- The models returned in `getInfo` provides all the information meeded to determine whether a specific deployment or group should receive a notification for a particular service
+- The models returned in `getInfo` provides all the information needed to determine whether a specific deployment or group should receive a notification for a particular service